 The admin adds the application to one of his security groups.

-The security manager retrieves the manifest of the application.
+The security manager retrieves the manifest template of the application.

 The security manager contacts a server to retrieve the human readable description of the interfaces and presents them to the admin.

 The admin accepts (or rejects) the description of the manifest.
-When the admin rejects the manifest, the application will not receive a membership certificate.
+When the admin rejects the manifest, the application will not receive a manifest.

-The security manager encodes the requested (& accepted) permissions in a membership certificate.
+The security manager encodes the digest of the requested (& accepted) permissions in a new identity certificate.

-The security manager installs the generated certificate on the application.
+The security manager installs the new identity certificate and manifest on the application.